DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-davidsky0995/README.md

 #Week 2

--I learned that quantifiers are existential if there is an x that will make the function P(x) true and Universal if all x makes P(x) true.
+-I learned that quantifiers are existential if there is an x that will make the function P(x) true.

+-Quantifier is Universal if all x makes P(x) true.

 -I also studied proving and I practiced proving with logical equivalences and laws from identity laws to absorption laws.